 The Climate and Diversity Committee will help the Department foster and sustain a diverse community of scholars and staff.
 The Committee also will help to ensure that the Department maintains a professional work environment that encourages respectful interchange between all members regardless of background or career status.

-Climate and Diversity Committee (2017-2018)
+Climate and Diversity Committee (2020-2021)

 The committee consists of representatives of all constituent groups of the Physics Department (undergraduates, grad students, postdocs, staff and faculty).

-Richard Furnstahl (Faculty, Chair)
+Jay Gupta (Faculty, Chair)

-Brian Clark (Graduate Student)
+Sandeep Joy (Graduate Student)

-Beth McCormick (Graduate Student)
+Dananjaya Liyanage (Graduate Student)